cyberxnomad/beat/README_EN.md

 - Allowed symbols: `,`, `-`, `/`, `*`.
   - Not supported `? `

+- Monday to Sunday are represented by the numbers 1 to 7 (ISO 8601).

 - Months in expressions are numeric only, not in the form `Jan`, `Feb`, etc. Weeks are numeric only, not in the form `Mon`, `Tue`, etc.